We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-BetterHelp online platform makes it possible for a person to access professional counselors from any place, at any time.
+The BetterHelp online platform makes it possible for a person to access professional counselors from any place and at any time.
 Individuals can use a computer, tablet, or smartphone to seek counseling services, which makes the process more convenient, flexible, and affordable.
 It also allows a person to maintain their privacy while receiving therapy.

 Mental health conditions are common throughout society.
-According to the National Alliance on Mental Illness, 1 in 5 adults in the United States experience mental health conditions each year, as do 1 in 6 young people aged 6–17 years.
+According to the National Alliance on Mental Illness, 1 in 5 adults in the United States experience mental health conditions each year, as do 1 in 6 children and adolescents ages 6–17 years.

 Medical News Today has carefully vetted BetterHelp to ensure that there are no safety risks for individuals.